Film tourism: Film as a promotional tool for tourism – Tirol sets an example

 In a similar way, numerous films “made in Tirol” promoted the region itself – the cinematographic masterpiece “Der weiße Rausch” was a pioneering contribution to the development of alpine skiing, not only at the Arlberg.
 The mountain films from and with Luis Trenker brought the Tirolean mountains onto European and American cinema screens and guests from around the world to Tirol.
 “Heimatfilme” (sentimental films with a regional background) of the fifties and sixties, amongst others starring Romy Schneider, Peter Weck and Peter Alexander, mainly promoted Kitzbühel, Seefeld and Innsbruck to the German-speaking world.
 The TV-series “Der Bergdoktor”, which has been produced on the Mieming Plateau for over seven years, even today transports pictures from our country in particular to German-speaking countries (and to Scandinavia and Korea, too).
 And the benevolent statement of the French filmmaker Jean-Jacques Annaud, who realized his productions “The Bear” and “Seven Years in Tibet” in Tirol, also benefits from the touristic promotion of Tirol: “Especially Tirol offers the efficiency of Germany, the beauty of Switzerland and the charm of Italy!”

-A study of Hallifax Travel Insurance from Great Britain (August 2005) confirms in an impressive manner the effect of moving pictures on vacation decisions: 27% of the respondents stated they get their inspiration for vacation planning from movies and TV-shows; the Manova study (October 2011) concluded that neutral and objective media plays a significant role on the way from the “awareness set” to the “consideration set” in regard to the decision-making process of a holiday destination – therefore, especially TV-films and documentaries contribute decisively to the final “conversion set”.
+A study of Hallifax Travel Insurance from Great Britain (August 2005) confirms in an impressive manner the effect of moving pictures on vacation decisions: 27 % of the respondents stated they get their inspiration for vacation planning from movies and TV-shows; the Manova study (October 2011) concluded that neutral and objective media plays a significant role on the way from the “awareness set” to the “consideration set” in regard to the decision-making process of a holiday destination – therefore, especially TV-films and documentaries contribute decisively to the final “conversion set”.
 The 2017 TCI Research survey concludes that over 80 million tourists chose their holiday destination due to a film production.
+Film tourism has become a big topic in Asia as well: Hotels.com engaged Ipsos, a world leader in market research, to conduct interviews during May 2018 with Chinese residents on their travel behaviour.
+The results were published in the Chinese International Travel Monitor (CITM) and they were impressive – film and television are the main influence, with 62 % saying this was a key source of travel inspiration.
 For journeys on the trails of film productions there is already a special term: “set jetting”!

 All the films “made in Tirol” contribute to impressive pictures of the fascinating Tirolean alpine world being sent to numerous cinema and television screens around the world, thereby promoting the “Land in the Mountains”.
 For this reason, Cine Tirol is proud to take the leading role for the promotion of Tirol as a film location in this global competition of (alpine) filming spots attracting to as many interesting film productions as possible to Tirol – these moving and touching pictures may contribute to further touristic development of the tourism and leisure industry in the “Heart of the Alps”.